Skip to main content

 4. After installation, open http://localhost:5173 in your browser.
 If you set any port other than the default 5173, use that instead.

 5. When you first load Pluton on desktop, you will see a setup screen where you need to set your encryption key and admin username and password.
-These sensitive data will be stored securely in Windows Credential Manager.
+These sensitive values are stored in protected local files with strict permissions.

 6. After setup, you will be redirected to the login page.
 Log in with your admin username and password.